Yuri05/V10/README.md

 Your feedback on the new features is highly welcome.

-**Important**: The beta-test versions are not final released of the software packages: please use them for testing purposes only, but not for productive work.
+**Important**: The beta-test versions are not final releases of the software packages: please use them for testing purposes only, but not for productive work.

 ## Downloads: